josephsilcock/ns-fizzbuzz/README.md

     - Click "Fork" in the top-right of the page - this will create a copy of this repo in *your own GitHub account*
 2. Clone (download) the repo
     - Go to your newly-created fork of the repo (on GitHub).
-    - Click `Clone or download` (the green button on the right).
+    - Click `Code` (the green button on the right).
-    - Make a note of the URL.
+    - Copy the URL.
 For this you can clone with either HTTPS or SSH.
     - Clone your repo into a folder by running `git clone <your-url-here>` in your terminal of choice

 3. "Cloning the repo" will create a folder on your computer with the files from this repo.
-Open this folder in IntelliJ.
+Open this folder in your IDE.

 4. Open a command-prompt in this same folder.
 Your trainer can show you how to do this, if you need any help.